HUMAN CONNECTION IS EVERYTHING.

 For over a century, storytellers have come to Hollywood looking for a "greenlight" – permission from a studio or network executive saying, "Yes, we give you permission to tell your story, and we will empower you with our resources and distribution channels."

-But now, just like the stoplight in the Story Greenlight logo, the world has been turned upside down.
-Sharing your message with the world no longer requires enormous sound stages or an army of support staff, and you don't need permission from some 3rd-party executive operating on their priorities, not yours.
+But just like the stoplight in the Story Greenlight logo, the world has been turned upside down.

-Today, if you have a smartphone with an internet connection, you now have the equipment, the platform, and the permission to say whatever you want to say.
+Today, anyone with a smartphone and internet connection has the equipment, the platform, and the permission to say whatever they want to say.

-Which leaves millions of people faced with the questions that have always been the trickiest to answer:
+Which leaves us with the questions that have always been the trickiest to answer:

 Now that everyone is talking, what do I say?
 Who do I talk to?
 How and where do I talk to them?